 Leather match and Bonded leather are two very different types of products.

-Leather match uses a genuine leather made from hides on the seats, inside backs,inside arms and anywhere you would normally touch.
+Leather match uses "genuine" leather made from hides on the seats, inside backs and inside arms.

-A matched vinyl is then used for the parts of the sofa that are not usually touched.
-This includes outside backs and arms.
+A matched vinyl is then used for the outside backs, outside arms and base.

-Using a matched vinyl for half the leather on the sofa can substantially reduce the retail price as compared with a sofa that is 100% leather.
+Using leather for only half the sofa can substantially reduce the retail price as compared with a sofa that is 100% leather.

 Bonded leather is an abortion of a product that should be banned.